-Instructure was born in 2008 from the efforts of two college graduate students to transform the stagnant approach to learning management systems.
-They were frustrated by the cumbersome learning tools available to them which focused more on administrators than developing connections between students and teachers.
-That changed with Canvas.
-The Canvas Learning Management Platform continues to expand its impact on the education market and has become the most widely adopted LMS in North America, benefitting millions of students and teachers globally across 70 countries.
+Instructure was born in 2008 when two college graduate students set out to transform the stagnant world of learning management systems.
+They were frustrated by the existing cumbersome tools that focused more on administrators than developing connections between students and teachers.
+That all changed with Canvas.
+Today, the Canvas Learning Management Platform continues to expand its impact on the education market and has become the most widely adopted LMS in North America, benefitting millions of students and teachers across 70 countries.

 Instructure got its “Inc.” and progressed from a big idea to a real-deal tech startup.